-- Self-identify as belonging in an Underrepresented Group based upon race; color; national origin; religion; sex (including LGBTQ status); disability; or first- generation college student.
+- Self-identify as belonging in an Underrepresented Group based upon ethnicity; race; color; national origin; religion; gender (including LGBTQIA+ status); disability; or first- generation college student.

-- Submit a brief statement (150 words or fewer) on your research interests and how attending the Annual Meeting would fit within your research interests academically, professionally, and personally.
+- Submit a brief statement (200 words) on your research interests and how attending the Annual Meeting would fit within your research interests academically, professionally, and personally.

 - Submit unofficial transcripts highlighting courses you have taken relevant to the Annual Meeting.

 - Submit a brief recommendation letter from an advisor, mentor or professor that describes why attending the Annual Meeting will benefit your studies/research interests.